chojomok/points/README.md

 # points #
-back end service using NodeJS, Express, and Joi
+back end service using NodeJS, Express, and Joi.

 ## Introduction ##
 *What is this?*